 - salt and pepper to taste

-Brush a pizza pan or cookie sheet with olive oil or non-stick spray.
-Roll the pizza dough out in a thin 1/4 inch circle.
+- Brush a 16-inch pizza pan or cookie sheet with a bit of olive oil or non-stick spray. or line with parchment paper that is safe to heat up to 450℉.
+Roll the pizza dough out in a thin ¼-inch circle to cover the pan.